-Non-current assets are tested for impairment when facts and circumstances indicate that the carrying amount may exceed the recoverable amount.
-Such triggering events are defined in AASB 6 Exploration for and Evaluation of Mineral Resources in respect of exploration and evaluation assets and include consideration of commercial viability and technical feasibility.
+Such triggering events are defined in AASB 6 Exploration for and Evaluation of Mineral Resources in respect of exploration and evaluation assets.

 Where a potential impairment is indicated, an assessment is performed for each CGU which is no larger than an area of interest.
 The Company performs impairment testing in accordance with note 1.5.